-- 1. Has the nominee demonstrated a consistent commitment to the security community beyond their paid role? - 2.
-Has this commitment been evident over a period of time?
-(Minimum 5 years) - 3.
+- 1. Has the nominee demonstrated a consistent commitment to the community? - 2.
+Has this commitment been evident over a period of time? - 3.
 Is the commitment considered exceptional compared to others? - 4.
-Is the commitment demonstrated to be contemporary, progressive and innovative? - 5.
-Does the nominee satisfy outstanding career accomplishments and good standing/ character criteria?
+Is the activity innovative? - 5.
+Does the nominee satisfy outstanding career and character criteria?